datacentricdesign/iob22/code-practice/06-covid-dashboard/step6.md

 ---
 layout: default
-title: Step 6 Recap
+title: Step 6 Recap and More
 parent: "#06 COVID Dashboard"
 grand_parent: Code Practice
 ---

-# Step 6 Recap
+# Step 6 Recap and More
 {: .no_toc }

 ## Table of contents